koshish/RCIP/Whitepaper.md

 Token Burning = 100% of the token collected as a fee through article subission and validation submission will be burned at the end of epoch.

 ## Reward Mechanism
-<i><b>Rules of RECAP distribution</i></b><br>
+<i><b>Rules of Utility Token distribution</i></b><br>
 a) Writers get rewards based on Trust Score of each article.<br>
 b) Validators get rewards based on their Profile Score.<br>
-c) Holders get rewards based on their holding shares in RECAP liquidity pool.<br>
+c) Developers get rewards as grant for development.<br>
-d) Developers get rewards as grant for development.<br>
+d) Treasury rewards will be will be utilized to provide grants.

-Since RECAP tokens are rewarded to 4 parties: News Writers, Validators, Protocol Developers, and Treasury (grants) there exists a distribution mechanism for fairness.
+Since Utility tokens are rewarded to 4 parties: News Writers, Validators, Protocol Developers, and Treasury (grants) there exists a distribution mechanism for fairness.

 <i><b>Rewards of writers based on trust score of news articles</i></b><br>
 All submitted news articles are validated and assigned a final Trust Score within 1 days.
 Trust Score for any news article is a percentage score ranging from 0 to 100.
 News article with less than 50% Trust Score does not qualify for rewards.
 To be eligible for rewards, following 2 conditions must met: